babaisflag/ctf/[210813-16] ReallyAwesomeCTF 2021/README.md

 ```
 `MZ` is the magic number for the [`DOS MZ executable`](https://en.wikipedia.org/wiki/DOS_MZ_executable).
 So it's another `.exe` file.
 For some reason, the file created like this couldn't be run (and was flagged as a Trojan virus), but the code after that creates an temporary executable with name created by `tmpnam_s`, executes that temporary file, and removes it.
 So after executing it and leaving it to wait for the input, at `C:\Users\<username>\AppData\Local\Temp`, there was an [executable](u73k.0.exe) that was created.
 Let's disassemble this one.

-In this file, we do see the strings `"Enter your name > "` or  `"Enter License Key > "`.
-It didn't look that hard to read through it, but I realized that the assembly code was too messy to actually figure out how it was generating the license key (with unpopped pushes and addresses relative to `esp` which was constantly being changed).
-The basic gist of the program was that it does the debugger check, saves that result somewhere, and gets the name and license key inputs; then, using the name and the result from the debugger, it does some operation to generate a license key.
+In this file, we do see the strings `"Enter your name > "` or  `"Enter License Key > "`, the function containing those looks like the main function.
+It didn't seem that hard to read through it, but the assembly code was too messy to actually figure out how it was generating the license key (with unpopped pushes and addresses relative to `esp` which was constantly being changed).
+The basic gist of the program was that it does the debugger check, saves that result somewhere, and gets the name and license key inputs; then, using the name and the result from the debugger check, it does some operation to generate a license key.
 This generated key is compared to the license key that was input.
 From the format string, we know that the format of the license key will be `"RA-%d-%s"`.

 Since I couldn't really wrap my head around how this generator works, I decided to use a debugger ([x64dbg](https://x64dbg.com/#start)) and try to bypass the debugger check.
 The debugger check happens in the beginning, and during every loop of the generation of the license key (from the name and the result of the first debugger check).
 <p align="center">
   <img src="https://user-images.githubusercontent.com/11196638/129652720-22f419b3-fdd8-4e76-901d-b94bae55f405.png"/>
 </p>
-<p align="center">The debugger check</p>
+<p align="center"><i>The debugger check</i></p>

 Because there were some other checks before the last one, and I didn't want to go through clicking and changing registers more than I needed to, I decided to set a breakpoint at `0x401099` and set `dl` to 0.
 This should pass the test.
 Then we can check the format-string result after the `vsprintf` call to see the license key that was generated.
 Now set the breakpoint and off we go!

 <p align="center">
   <img src="https://user-images.githubusercontent.com/11196638/129653120-e466fb50-abfa-405c-b27c-9a59d8b9c621.png"/>
 </p>
-<p align="center">Breakpoint at the last check in the debugger-check function</p>
+<p align="center"><i>Breakpoint at the last check in the debugger-check function</i></p>

 <p align="center">
   <img src="https://user-images.githubusercontent.com/11196638/129653480-8882a30a-150d-4d0a-903a-dfc05423f154.png"/>
 </p>
-<p align="center">The license key?</p>
+<p align="center"><i>The license key?</i></p>

 Now that we have the license key, let's check it through the program and submit it as the flag: